View All

 1. Blockchain in Healthcare

-Blockchain technology is being used to track and trace prescription medications throughout supply networks.
+One of the key blockchain applications is in healthcare, where it is used to track and trace prescription medications across supply chains.
 Using this tool, it is possible to simply and swiftly prevent and regulate the distribution of counterfeit pharmaceuticals and recall ineffective and unsafe drugs.

 Customer data security is a primary goal in healthcare, as is data exchange and dissemination, which aids in improving healthcare services among hospitals, governments, and research institutes.